VittorioRossetto/projectSCP/README.md

 ./test_dataproc.sh
 ```

 This script will handle creating the Dataproc cluster,  submitting the job, and retrieving the results.
-Ensure you have configured the script with your specific project details and paths.
+Ensure you have configured the script with your specific paths.
+Otherwise use the default ones.
+Results of the tests will be written in test_results.csv.

 ---